 C. "Enrolling charter school" means the charter school in which a student is enrolled under Minnesota Statutes, chapter 124E.

-D. "Online course syllabus" means a written document that identifies the state academic standards taught and assessed in a supplemental online course under Paragraph I.; course content outline; required course assessments; instructional methods; communication procedures with students, guardians, and the enrolling charter school under Paragraph C.; and supports available to the student.
+D. "Online course syllabus" means a written document that identifies the state academic standards taught and assessed in a supplemental online course under Paragraph I.; course content outline; required course assessments; instructional methods; communication procedures with students, guardians, and the enrolling charter school under Paragraph C. above; and supports available to the student.

 E. "Online instruction" means a form of digital instruction that occurs when a student learns primarily through digital technology away from a supervised physical setting.

-F. "Online instructional site" means a site that offers courses using online instruction under Paragraph E. and may enroll students receiving online instruction under Paragraph E.
+F. "Online instructional site" means a site that offers courses using online instruction under Paragraph E. and may enroll students receiving online instruction under Paragraph E. above.

-G. "Online teacher" means an employee of the enrolling charter school under Paragraph C. or the supplemental online course provider under Paragraph J. who holds the appropriate licensure under Minnesota Rules, chapter 8710, and is trained to provide online instruction under Paragraph E.
+G. "Online teacher" means an employee of the enrolling charter school under Paragraph C. above. or the supplemental online course provider under Paragraph J. who holds the appropriate licensure under Minnesota Rules, chapter 8710, and is trained to provide online instruction under Paragraph E. above.

 H. "Student" means a Minnesota resident enrolled in a school defined under Minnesota Statutes, section 120A.22, subdivision 4, in kindergarten through grade 12 up to the age of twenty one (21).

-I. "Supplemental online course" means an online learning course taken in place of a course provided by the student's enrolling charter school under Paragraph C.
+I. "Supplemental online course" means an online learning course taken in place of a course provided by the student's enrolling charter school under Paragraph C. above.

-J. "Supplemental online course provider" means a school district, an intermediate school district, a state-operated school, an organization of two (2) or more school districts operating under a joint powers agreement, or a charter school located in Minnesota that is authorized by the Minnesota Department of Education (MDE) to provide supplemental online courses under Paragraph I.
+J. "Supplemental online course provider" means a school district, an intermediate school district, a state-operated school, an organization of two (2) or more school districts operating under a joint powers agreement, or a charter school located in Minnesota that is authorized by the Minnesota Department of Education (MDE) to provide supplemental online courses under Paragraph I. above.

 IV.
 DIGITAL INSTRUCTION